 - Type "atiwinflash -f -p 0 unlock.bin"

 and press enter.
 It should complete the flashing process with a message saying something with "verified".

 However, this particular fix did not work for me, and I was forced to use the automatic method to complete the process.
 We detail this method on the next page...

 Download this file, as it contains a pack with all the files required and batch scripts to complete the process automatically.

-Check to see if the flashing process worked using GPU-Z (at least version 0.5.0 or it won’t display correct specs).
-If the process worked, it should show a shader count of 1536.
+Check to see if the flashing process worked using GPU-Z (at least version 0.5.0 or it won’t display the correct specifications).
+If the process worked, it will show a shader count of 1536.

 Congratulations!
 You’ve saved yourself a bit of cash and you have a fully functioning Radeon HD 6970.
-This method has had a success rate of over 95%.
-To get further performance out of the card, you can go into the Catalyst Control Center, and go to the Overdrive tab to overclock the card.
+This method has had a success rate of over 95% at the time of this writing.
+To get further performance out of the card, you can go into the Catalyst Control Center and go to the Overdrive tab to overclock the card.
 Increasing the PowerTune slider to about 20% will yield a quite a bit of performance gain in exchange for an almost negligible increase in card temperature.

 Radeon, AMD, AMD Radeon HD, HD 6950, Radeon HD 6950, GPU, GP modding, HD 6970, 6970, XFX, ATi, BIOS, Upgrade, Update, Flash, WinFlash, PowerTune, Catalyst

 © 2009 - 2011 Bright Side Of News*, All rights reserved.